shivamchaubey/deployed_vehicle_code/README.md

       * `/est_state_info` -> Subscribed to estimated state from the node *switching_lqr_observer*

-Detail interconnection of nodes, topics is shown in the below image.
+Detailed interconnection of nodes, topics are shown in the below image.

 ![Alt text](https://i.ibb.co/FhZ9kkw/rosgraph-real.png)